 I hope you’ve been enjoying the Fashionista posts lately.
 It’s high time I did a post on some of the men that run this crazy industry.
 Following up on the Linda Fargo post from last week, we’re doing Nickelson Wooster tomorrow.
 Stay tuned, I’m excited.

-Christian Lacroix Haute Couture Fall 2008/2009 Everybody is speculating who will replace John Galliano, the anti-semetic pirate, at Christian Dior.
+Everybody is speculating who will replace John Galliano, the anti-semetic pirate, at Christian Dior.
 It would be great to see Christian Lacroix step in there.
 Galliano was from the romantic school of designers that came out of the U.K. and there are very few of them left—the only one that really comes to mind is Vivienne Westwood and I can’t imagine she would be able to fill the shoes at Dior and her own house.
 However, Lacroix has the same flair for drama that Galliano did when it comes to couture and has experience translating that to ready to wear (although, his ready to wear was never financially successful I think).